Eram massacre

-Eram is a small village in Basudevpur, Bhadrak from Odisha.
-It plays an important role in the history of Indian Independence movement.
-It is also known as Rakta Tirtha Eram (The Pilgrim of Blood) and the second Jallianwala Bagh of India.
+Eram is a village in Basudevpur, Bhadrak in the Indian state of Odisha.
+It plays an important role in the history of the Indian Independence movement.
+It is known as Rakta Tirtha Eram (The Pilgrim of Blood) and the second Jallianwala Bagh of India.

 Geography

 Eram is located in Bhadrak district of Odisha and is 8 km away from Basudebpur village of Bhadrak district.
+Elam is surrounded by the Bay of Bengal, Gamoi and Kansbans rivers and thick jungles.

-Role in Indian Independence Movement
+Indian independence movement

-The village Eram was remote, inaccessible and far from cities, surrounded by the Bay of Bengal and two rivers Gamoi and Kansbans and thick jungles the place was sleepy and silent to reach.
-From 1920, Eram was a secret place for Utkal Congress meetings, Gopabandhu Das, Harekrushna Mahatab and other Congress leaders used Eram as a place for public meetings to share the messages about Quit India Movement or Non-cooperation Movement of Mahatma Gandhi and to propagate the Gandhian ideals of freedom struggle among the villagers.
+Eram was remote, inaccessible and far from cities. the place was sleepy and silent to reach.
+From 1920, Eram was a secret place for Utkal Congress meetings, Gopabandhu Das, Harekrushna Mahatab and other Congress leaders used Eram as a place for public meetings to share messages about Quit India Movement or Non-cooperation Movement of Mahatma Gandhi and to propagate the Gandhian ideals of freedom struggle.

-1942 Mass attack incident
+1942 mass attack

-On 28 September 1942 there was a huge gathering at that place to protest against British Raj and to prepare a course plan of action to fight against British.
+On 28 September 1942 a gathering protested against the British Raj and prepared a course of action.
 Under the leadership of Kamala Prasad Kar a crowd of 5000 people gathered at Eram Melana ground.
-Afraid of this gathering a police force from Basudebpur police station, led by DSP Kunjabihari Mohanty march towards Eram.
-As like Jaliyanawala Bagh here, DSP Kunjabihari Mohanty acted as General Dyer and opened fire on the huge gathering at 6:30 PM, within few minutes 304 shots were discharged against the crowd, who were performing the agitation against the British rulers in a peaceful way.
-Since the field was bounded on three sides, therefore, no one was able to get escape from the field.
-Within some minutes 29 persons were dead on the spot and 56 were injured.
-Among the dead of Eram massacre includes one woman named Pari Bewa, who is regarded as the only lady martyr of Odisha.
+Afraid of this gathering, a police force from Basudebpur police station, led by DSP Kunjabihari Mohanty march towards Eram.
+DSP Kunjabihari Mohanty acted as General Dyer and opened fire on the gathering at 6:30 pm.
+Within few minutes 304 shots were discharged against the crowd, who were agitating in a peaceful way.
+Since the field was bounded on three sides, no one was able to escape from the fusillade.
+29 persons died on the spot and 56 were injured.
+Among the dead was Pari Bewa, the only lady martyr of Odisha.
 For this incident, Eram is popularly known as Rakta Tirtha Eram (The Pilgrim of Blood).